-Further analysis of the connections and condition of the public combined drainage systems should be undertaken by carrying out a CCTV survey, or by contacting the drainage provider or the Local Council to confirm the presence, location and condition of these sewers.
-Consultation with the drainage provider should be undertaken to obtain permission to connect.
+Further analysis of the connections and condition of the public surface water and foul drainage systems should be undertaken by carrying out a CCTV survey, or by contacting the drainage provider or the Local Council to confirm the presence, location and condition of these sewers.
+Consultation with the drainage provider should be undertaken to ensure permission to connect and to determine that sufficient capacity is available to accept the proposed discharge.